Be Prepared for the Safe Food for Canadians Act

 Doing business with Preventive Control Plans

-In January 2019 we will be seeing our first glance of the new Safe Food for Canadians Regulations (SFCR) and what they will mean for Canada’s food and beverage processing industry.
-The foundation of the new regulations will surround “Preventive Control Plans” also known as PCPs.
+In January 2019 we saw our first glance of the Safe Food for Canadians Regulations (SFCR) and what they mean for Canada’s food and beverage processing industry.
+The foundation of these regulations will surround “Preventive Control Plans” also known as PCPs.
 CFIA will be enforcing the new regulation and will evaluate your organization to be in compliance with PCPs.

 - ALL food and beverage businesses, regardless of size, will be required to implement “preventive control measures” in the next 1 to 3 years.